jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 }
 ```

-Given that we already implemented `posts` above, we just need to extend it in
+Given that we have already implemented `posts` above, we just need to extend it in
 order to make `author` and `comments` functions available.
-Otherwise, they'd
+Without this step, they'd
 just return null since they're undefined in the resolved object:

 ```typescript